-As I was preparing to write an article summarizing my philosophy on strength training I came across an old email where I included an article from one of my strength training heroes, Dr. Ken Leistner.
-Dr. Ken passed away a few months ago and although I had read many of his articles I only had the opportunity to meet him in person once.
+As I was preparing to write an article summarizing my philosophy on strength training, I came across an old email where I included an article from one of my strength training heroes, Dr. Ken Leistner.
+Dr. Ken passed away a few months ago, and although I had read many of his articles I only had the opportunity to meet him in person once.
 I am thankful for that opportunity because it was a memorable experience.
-When I heard of his passing I was deeply saddened.
+When I heard of his passing, I was deeply saddened.
 It reminds me of how powerful an influence we can have on others.

 Here is a great article from a legendary old school strength coach Dr. Ken Leistner.
 I used to look forward to reading Dr. Ken’s articles, as they were both informational and inspiring.
-I had the pleasure and honor to meet Dr. Ken about a year ago thanks to Sam Kelly.
-The article is quite long and geared mostly to men but is very interesting if you would like to understand more about the strength training we will be doing over the next month.
+I had the pleasure and honor to meet Dr. Ken about a year ago, thanks to Sam Kelly.
+The article is quite long and geared mostly to men, but it is very interesting if you would like to understand more about the strength training we will be doing over the next month.

 To Your Strength,

 Sensible Training – A Logical Approach to Size and Strength

 With all the numerous changes that have taken place in the field of weight training over the years, it has never been more true that “the more things change, the more they remain the same.”
 Armed with the accurate information collected over the years anyone can improve their strength, their muscular endurance (to a certain extent), their cardiovascular endurance, and their appearance (a subjective evaluation) if the interested party is willing to take the brief time necessary to analyze the conditions necessary for inducing muscular growth stimulation.